 Many people enjoy having a set career path, a consistent paycheck, and not having to think about much besides traffic and not being late for work.

 This comfortable rut is one of the main reasons people avoid freelancing.
 However, it is important to bear in mind that such a career choice is nowhere close to unstable.
-You are pulling all the strings, and the potential variables are minimal.
+You are pulling all the strings, and the potential variations are minimal.

 You might feel anxious at first, but eventually, you will learn to let go and enjoy the new freedom you will find in freelancing.
 Your days will not be as empty as they used to be with a 9-to-5 job, and the fact that you will be able to spend more time with your loved ones will continuously reassure you about this big decision.